 The DHT mystery

-It originally started when scientists were nobly investigating prostate health, and discovered that nettle root was able to inhibit 5-alpha reductase activity.
-Another study examined 11 different herbs for their ability to reduce 5-alpha reductase; nettle root ranked in second.
-It’s these studies which have got hormone manipulators everywhere excited.
+Nettle root is among the most interesting anti-androgen plants, but not one of the best, because there’s a bunch of conflicting evidence.
+It all started when scientists were nobly investigating prostate health, and discovered that nettle root was able to inhibit 5-alpha reductase activity.
+Another study examined 11 different herbs for their ability to reduce 5-alpha reductase, and nettle root ranked in second.
+It’s these studies which have got hormone manipulators excited.

-If the evidence stopped here, it would be promising for acne; inhibiting 5-alpha reductase inhibits the conversion of testosterone into DHT, since that’s what the enzyme does.
+If the evidence stopped here, it would be promising for acne, as 5-alpha reductase manufactures all DHT in the body via conversion from testosterone.

-The result would be less of DHT’s effects such as stimulating sebaceous glands to pump out more oil and even causing sebaceous glands to grow.
+By lowering DHT, nettle root would reduce sebum production nicely, and even shrink your sebaceous glands.
 But there’s a massive spanner in the works with another power: inhibiting SHBG activity.

-Sex hormone binding globulin is the protein which binds to and transports testosterone and DHT around the bloodstream.
-The more SHBG you have, the less active the same levels of overall DHT in your bloodstream will be.
-It was discovered in this study that nettle root is loaded with rare lignan antioxidants which completely cripple SHBG activity.
-The study analysed lignans in nettle root including neoolivil, secoisolariciresinol, dehydrodiconiferyl alcohol, isolariciresinol, pinoresinol, and 3,4-divanillyltetrahydrofuran.
+Sex hormone binding globulin is a protein which binds to bloodstream testosterone and DHT, essentially deactivating it.
+This interesting study discovered that nettle root is loaded with rare lignan antioxidants which completely cripple SHBG activity.
+The lignans in nettle root included neoolivil, secoisolariciresinol, dehydrodiconiferyl alcohol, isolariciresinol, pinoresinol, and 3,4-divanillyltetrahydrofuran.

 Every lignan inhibited SHBG’s DHT binding with the sole exception of pinoresinol.
 Secoisolaricisinol had modest effects, while 3,4-divanillyltetrahydrofuran inhibited the binding fully.
-These lignans literally bind to SHGB in place of DHT, suffocating the SHGB molecules.
+These lignans literally bind to SHGB in place of DHT, leaving DHT to roam freely.

-Meanwhile, a whole extract of nettle root in 10% concentration decreased the SHBG binding of DHT by a massive 67%.
+Meanwhile, a whole nettle root extract in 10% concentration decreased the binding of SHBG to DHT by 67%.
 If repeated in humans, that could even double active DHT.

-Bodybuilders and sportsmen got very excited about these lignan studies when they appeared a few years ago.
-The implications for acne are clear.
-There’s no reason why both powers can’t occur at once – they don’t contradict each other – but they do completely cancel each other out.
-It looks like the SHBG powers are actually stronger than the 5-alpha reductase inhibition, so the result could be a small increase in DHT activity, and thus oily skin.
+Bodybuilders and sportsmen got very excited about these lignans a few years ago, but the implications for acne are clear.
+The powers can easily both occur at once – they don’t contradict each other – but they completely cancel each other out.
+The SHBG powers actually look stronger than the 5-alpha reductase inhibition, so the result could be a small increase in DHT activity, and thus oily skin.

-But there’s a final flaw, and an obvious one: the doses.
-Simply that they were too high to achieve by eating nettle root instead of spinach, or making a nettle root tea.
-Two earlier studies on 5-alpha reductase from the early 1990s detected no inhibition of 5-alpha reductase, when using a much lower nettle root dose.
-Actual studies on humans using normal supplemental doses of 120mg thrice daily detected little change in hormone levels, in testosterone or DHT.
+But there’s a final, obvious flaw: the doses.
+They were simply too high to acquire by eating nettle root or making a nettle root tea.
+Two earlier studies on nettle root detected no 5-alpha reductase inhibition, when using a much lower dosage.
+Actual human studies using normal supplemental doses of 120mg thrice daily detected little change in any hormone levels, including DHT.

-So to summarise: the positive and negative effects on DHT cancel each other out, while the doses that achieved these results were too high to be realistic in the first place.
+To summarise: the positive and negative effects on DHT cancel each other out, while the doses that achieved those results were too high to be realistic in the first place.